tom-h/Corpus-Cleaning/PITCHME.md

 ### In CLAN:

-- CHAT is an extremely elaborate system of conventions coding very precise features.
+- CHAT is an extremely elaborate system of conventions coding very precise features
+- compose a grammar to provide a mor tier
+- separate out comments into a comment line
+- fill your headers

 ---